StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 > **NOTE**
 >
 > Value columns do not need to specify aggregation types when other key_type is used to create tables with the exception of AGGREGATE KEY.

+### COMMENT

+You can add a table comment when you create a table, optional.
+Note that COMMENT must be placed after `key_desc`.
+Otherwise, the table cannot be created.

+From v3.1 onwards, you can modify the table comment suing `ALTER TABLE <table_name> COMMENT = "new table comment"`.

 ### partition_desc